gruenewald-lab/CGsmiles/docs/source/api/overview.rst

 Overview
 ========
-The API is designed to read, write, and interpret CGsmiles string.
+The API is designed to read, write, and interpret CGsmiles strings.
 Detailed information can be found in the module documentation.
-This overview page provides some quick tutorial style explanation of the main functionalities.
+This page provides some quick tutorial style explanation of the main functionalities.

 Reading CGsmiles
 ----------------
-A CGsmiles string can contain a base-graph (see Syntax Rules) and multiple enumerations of fragment graphs each corresonding to a different resolution.
+A CGsmiles string can contain a base-graph (see Syntax Rules) and multiple enumerations of fragment graphs each corresponding to a different resolution.
 The base graph can be read using the ``read_cgsmiles`` function, while the fragments can be read using the ``read_fragments`` function.
-However, most user will find it convienient to directly read the entire string and resolve the different resolutions.
+However, most user will find it convenient to directly read the entire string and resolve the different resolutions.
 This is done using the ``MoleculeResolver`` class.

-First we need to import the ``MoleculeResolver`` and initate it using the ``from_string`` or one of the other initator methods.
+First we need to import the ``MoleculeResolver`` and initiate it using the ``from_string`` or one of the other initiator methods.
 Note that we can specify if the last resolution is at the atomic level by providing ``last_all_atom=True`` argument.